 - La Biblia en Nuestro Idioma.
 Seminario Teologico Bautista, Lima, Peru, SA, Oct.
 2004.

 - The Wm.
 R. Rice Lectures, Detroit Baptist Theological Seminary, Allen Park, MI, “Is It Better to Bury or to Burn?
 A Biblical Perspective on Cremation and Christianity in Western Culture,” March 15, 2006.

 - The MacDonald Lectures, Central Baptist Theological Seminary, Plymouth, MN, ”Crucial Issues in the Book of Hebrews,” Feb.
 9, 2010

 - “Semantics.”
 Bibles International, Translators’ Annual Workshop Lectures, Grand Rapids, Aug.
 20–21, 2012.

 Articles in Works Edited by Others

 - “Adapting Technology to Teach Koine Greek.”
 In Studying the Greek New Testament: Papers from the SBL Greek Language and Linguistics Section.
+NT Monographs 11.
 Edited by S. E. Porter and M. B. O’Donnell.
-Sheffield: Sheffield Phoenix Press, forthcoming.
+Sheffield: Sheffield Phoenix Press, 2009.